michael22leeapp/cyclistic-analysis-case-study/README.md

 ![image](https://github.com/user-attachments/assets/7d324372-ceab-4f92-b402-4542cf1244cd)

 Both groups prefer to ride at similar hours.
-We see a peak in afternoon times around 5 PM for both members and casual riders.
+There is a peak in afternoon times around 5 PM for both members and casual riders.
 However, one distinction is that there is another peak in the morning around 8 AM as well for members, while the proportion of rides for casual riders is lower.

 **Findings for Time-Based Data**